Overview of the Fishnet Open Images Database

 The Fishnet Open Images Database is a dataset of images from on-board monitoring cameras that have been annotated with object bounding boxes.
 The current dataset is composed entirely of long line tuna fishing activity in the Western and Central Pacific.
 In the future we anticipate contributions from other fisheries that could benefit from having AI algorithms improve their workflows.

 The v0.2.0 dataset contains 406,463 bounding boxes for 34 object classes (composed entirely of fish species and humans) on 86,029 images with an average of 5 bounding boxes per image.
 We've also included a higher order label that groups fishes that lack a sufficient number of examples (< 100).
 The boxes have been manually drawn by professional annotators at Samasource to ensure accuracy and consistency.
 We are principally interested in annotating fish, however, there is value in annotating humans as well as they can be a proxy for fishing activity.
 For fishes, we define a fish feature or part (e.g. fins, tail, head) if it is ≥80% in the frame.
 We label both fish on the deck of the vessel and fish that are recognizable as fish alongside the vessel in the water.
 We also annotate bounding boxes around ‘human features’ that are not faces, such as boots, legs, and arms.
 These data also include Food and Agriculture Organization (FAO) major fishing area (MFA) for which the image occurs.
 The MFAs can provide an indication of likely species encountered.

-In processing both video and declaration data we remove any information related to location, vessel name, unique identifying features like vessel license number, and any frames with human faces.
+In processing both video and declaration data we remove any information related to location, vessel name, or unique identifying features like vessel license number.
+Human faces are blurred.